alekrumkamp/medium-feed-json/README.md

 ### I'm receiving a Error 1101 Worker threw exception

-There a few different reasons why the worker might actually fail:

-### You are trying to either fetch Medium account or an empty account

-Both of these cases are not supported.
+You may be trying to either fetch Medium account or an empty account.
+Neither of these cases are supported.

 ### I'm only receiving three posts per request